puppeteer/puppeteer/website/versioned_docs/version-18.2.1/contributing.md

 npm run build:test && npm run test
 ```

-We also have other tests such as `test:types` that tests types and
+We also have other tests such as `test-types` that tests types and
-`test:install` which tests installation.
+`test-install` which tests installation.
 See the `package.json` for more tests
 (all prefixed with `test`).

 Puppeteer is using a custom test runner on top of Mocha that consults